Colorifix/constelite/docs/getting_started/key_concepts/state_model.md

 By allowing partial states we avoid necessity to retrieve an object state from store before editing it.
 Hence minimizing amount of data we transport over the network.

-!!! note
-    Can probably done better.
-We can override `StateModel.__init__` to use `BaseModel.model_construct()` to avoid validation on object creation and validate full object where required manually.
-MRs welcome

 ## Model resolution